gomes-lab/ScIReN/README.md

 ## Installation Instructions

-The key packages to install are PyTorch, Pytorch Lightning, Numpy, Scipy, Pandas, matplotlib, scikit-learn, geopandas, mat73, and netCDF4.
-Here are instructions to install the necessary packages:

 First ensure that submodules have been downloaded (previous section): `src_binns/q10hybrid` and `src_binns/pykan` should not be empty.

 Create a virtual env called ".venv", and activate it